neptune-ai/docs/docs/getting-started/installation/installation-neptune-tensorboard.rst

 Install neptune-tensorboard: integration with TensorBoard (1 min)
 =================================================================

-Neptune has an |integration with tensorboard| that lets you sync your TensorBoard logdir with Neptune experiments.
+Neptune has an :ref:`integration with TensorBoard <integrations-tensorboard>` that lets you sync your TensorBoard logdir with Neptune experiments.
 It comes as a separate package |neptune-tensorboard|.

 To install it, open a terminal or CMD (depending on your operating system) and run this command: